snowwhite2011/huyentrang0811.github.io/_pages/about.md

 Under review [[arXiv](https://arxiv.org/abs/2402.02526)]

 ## Selected Publications on Mixture of Experts
-### On Least Squares Estimation in Softmax Gating Mixture of Experts
+### On Least Square Estimation in Softmax Gating Mixture of Experts
 *__Huy Nguyen__, Nhat Ho, Alessandro Rinaldo*<br/>
 Proceedings of the ICML, 2024. [[arXiv](https://arxiv.org/abs/2402.02952)]
 ### Is Temperature Sample Efficient for Softmax Gaussian Mixture of Experts?